matextrem/safe-electron-multisig/README.md

-# Safe Multisig Electron App 2020
+# Safe Electron App 2020

 ## To Use